digitalcredentials/signing-service/README.md

 ## Summary

 Use this express server to sign [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
+NEW: as of version 1.0.0 the signing-service works with both version 1 and version 2 Verifiable Credentials.

 Implements four http endpoints: